 Houses are re-introduced in the Senior School and named after precious stones.

-3 Nightingale Road is acquired and renamed Harper House; this building along with 1 Nightingale Road is re-purposed to provide administrative offices, staff accommodation, teaching rooms for Sixth Form and a large garden for girls to use.
+3 Nightingale Road is acquired and renamed Harper House; this building along with 1 Nightingale Road is re-purposed to provide administrative offices, staff accommodation, teaching rooms for Sixth Form and a large garden for pupils to use.

 The Library is extended also incorporating the creation of the Current Affairs and Philosophy Room and new IT suite replacing the old IT rooms.

-The 2016 Hall opens – a dedicated music performance space capable of seating 200, practice rooms and a social area.
+The Recital Hall opens – a dedicated music performance space capable of seating 200, practice rooms and a social area.
 It also greatly enhanced the outside area with the creation of the Alice Courtyard in place of the playground, and a patio to the rear outside the extended library.

 Guildford High School is awarded the Sunday Times Independent Prep School, 2016 and the Sunday Times South East Independent Secondary School in 2018.